chrisbazley/SF3KtoProT/README.md

 than 2 to the power of 31, which means that tuning values must lie within the range -22369599, 22369599 (1048575 octaves).

-  The grammar of a samples index file is as follows (in Backus�Naur Form):
+  The grammar of a samples index file is as follows (in Backus-Naur Form):
 ```
   <file>       ::= { <line> }*
   <line>       ::= <comment> | <noncomment>